How to make a bequest

 Bequests can be made in a variety of ways according to your personal situation and preferences.
 You may choose to give:

-A residual gift which is a share or whole of your estate after providing for family and friends.
+A residual gift which is a share or whole of your estate after providing for your family and friends.

 A specified sum of cash.
 However, this does not allow for changes of circumstance or inflation.